splunk/github-audit-log-monitoring-add-on-for-splunk/README.md

 ### Tweaking throughput

 This modular input fetches events by calling the [Enterprise Audit Log API](https://docs.github.com/en/rest/reference/enterprise-admin#get-the-audit-log-for-an-enterprise).
 This API returns a maximum of 100 events / entries per page.
-The pagination algorithm can fetch events up to the maximum entries per run defined.
-It's important to tweak the `maximum entries per run` and `interval` parameters to have the ability to fetch your data in a timely manner and stay `as close` to real-time as possible.
+The pagination algorithm can fetch events up to the maximum entries per run you defined.
+It's important to tweak the `maximum entries per run` and `interval` parameters to have the ability to fetch your data in a timely manner and stay `as close` to real time as possible.

 **Example:**
 | Enterprise   | Events per minute | Maximum entries per run | Interval    | API calls used | Guidance                                                                                                                                                               |